 Background and Scope

-COVID-19 is a coronavirus that initially caused a pneumonia outbreak that originated Wuhan, China in December 2019.
-This outbreak has since spread to different parts of China and worldwide.
+SARS-CoV-2 is a coronavirus that caused a pneumonia outbreak in Wuhan, China in December 2019.
+This outbreak has evolved into a global pandemic.

 What is a coronavirus?

 Coronaviruses are a family of viruses.
 Some strains of coronavirus cause mild illness, such as the four responsible for the common cold.
 Others can lead to severe and even fatal disease.
 These include the Middle East Respiratory Syndrome Coronavirus (MERS-CoV), which continues to circulate in some parts of the world, and Severe Acute Respiratory Syndrome (SARS), which is no longer in circulation.
 SARS-CoV-2 is a betacoronavirus, like MERS-CoV and SARS, which originate in bats.
 The WHO has confirmed that the source of the virus is zoonotic, and not “man-made.”
 This conclusion has been endorsed by U.S. intelligence experts.